alexisflesch/mathquest/app/plan.md

 - [x] **Logout route returns 404:**
     - Fixed: Implemented `/api/v1/auth/logout` POST route in the backend (`backend/src/api/v1/auth.ts`) to clear cookies and return a success message.
 Now matches frontend expectations and resolves the 404 issue.

 - [x] **Frontend still missing `/v1` in some backend API calls:**
-    - Fixed: All frontend calls now use `/api/v1/auth/...` (including `AuthProvider.tsx` for teacher login/register).
+    - Fixed: All frontend calls now use canonical backend endpoint names (e.g., `auth/register`, `auth/upgrade`, `auth/profile`, `auth/logout`, etc.) instead of `/api/v1/auth/...` or `/api/...`.
-    - Action: All `makeApiRequest` calls and constants have been updated to use `/api/v1/auth/...` everywhere.
+    - Action: All `makeApiRequest` calls and constants have been updated to use canonical backend endpoint names everywhere.
 Verified by code search and patch.

+## [2024-06-09] API Route Modernization: AuthProvider.tsx

+**Root Cause:**
+- Several API calls in `AuthProvider.tsx` were using legacy paths like `/api/v1/auth/register`, `/api/v1/auth/upgrade`, etc. This caused requests to be routed incorrectly (to the Next.js API layer or to non-existent endpoints), resulting in 404 or 500 errors.

+**Fix:**
+- Updated all API calls in `AuthProvider.tsx` to use canonical backend endpoint names (e.g., `auth/register`, `auth/upgrade`, `auth/profile`, `auth/logout`, etc.).
+- Ensured all usages of `makeApiRequest` in this file now use the correct canonical path, so the backend API base URL is prepended and requests are routed to the backend server as intended.

+**Validation:**
+- All authentication and profile flows in the frontend should now correctly reach the backend endpoints in both development and production, provided the backend is reachable and the proxy/nginx config is correct.

+**Checklist:**
+- [x] All legacy `/api/v1/auth/...` and `/api/auth/...` usages removed from `AuthProvider.tsx`.
+- [x] All API calls use canonical backend endpoint names.
+- [x] Documented in `plan.md`.

 ---